-- The data that YOU produced in this litigation, including the definitions for all data fields, abbreviations or codes reflected as values in any data fields, and the interaction among the datasets produced. - YOUR marketing and pricing strategies for COMPUTER PRODUCTS in any of the following business segments: retail/consumer; small/medium business; corporate; ecommerce - 3.
-The relationship, if any, between YOUR pricing of COMPUTER PRODUCTS and the cost of goods sold. - 4.
-A description, target and duration of any price promotion programs that YOU offered regarding the sale of COMPUTER PRODUCTS, including but not limited to retailers, direct sales to consumers (end-users) and consumers by way of retailers. - 5.
-YOUR strategic analyses or plans or competitive reviews regarding the OEM, Wholesale or Retail markets for COMPUTER PRODUCTS.
+- The data that You produced in this litigation, including the definitions for all data fields, abbreviations or codes reflected as values in any data fields, and the interaction among the datasets produced. - Your marketing and pricing strategies for Computer Products in any of the following business segments: retail/consumer; small/medium business; corporate; ecommerce - 3.
+The relationship, if any, between Your pricing of COMPUTER PRODUCTS and the cost of goods sold. - 4.
+A description, target and duration of any price promotion programs that You offered regarding the sale of COMPUTER PRODUCTS, including but not limited to retailers, direct sales to consumers (end-users) and consumers by way of retailers. - 5.
+Your strategic analyses or plans or competitive reviews regarding the OEM, Wholesale or Retail markets for Computer Products.

-- Any analyses or consideration that YOU gave to discriminatory pricing of COMPUTER PRODUCTS, whether geographical, platform or business segment-based. - 7.
-The lag between the announcement of a change in the cost of the processor and a change in the price of YOUR COMPUTER PRODUCTS. - 8.
-How frequently (daily, weekly, monthly) sales prices for YOUR COMPUTER PRODUCTS will change, whether sales prices vary from store to store and why, and whether store managers have the discretion to change the sales price. - 9.
-Details of YOUR BTO strategy and the cost advantage that its minimal inventory policy gives YOU over YOUR rivals. - 10.
-YOUR segmenting of customers (home, small office, education, public sector) and YOUR discriminate pricing among these segments on identical products.
-The extent to which products are designed for or offered only to customers identified as small business, business, education, government, or other. - 11.
-YOUR use of real-time information about buying patterns that enable YOU to adjust prices selectively among customer segments and over time to reflect particular demand conditions. - 12.
-YOUR analyses of the factors (e.g., brand, features of the computer including CPU, price, etc.) considered by customers in their purchase decision.
+- 6. Any analyses or consideration that YOU gave to discriminatory pricing of COMPUTER PRODUCTS, whether geographical, platform or business segment-based. - 7.
+The lag between the announcement of a change in the cost of the processor and a change in the price of Your Computer Products. - 8.
+How frequently (daily, weekly, monthly) sales prices for YOUR COMPUTER PRODUCTS will change, whether sales prices vary from store to store and why, and whether store managers have the discretion to change the sales price. - Your segmenting of customers (home, small office, education, public sector) and Your discriminate pricing among these segments on identical products. - 10.
+Extent to which Your Computer Products are sold in combination with Your other products and services, and the basis for establishing prices for these products and/or product and service combinations. - 11.
+The types of consulting services, if any, that You offer to corporate customers of COMPUTER PRODUCTS, and types of fees for those services. - 12.
+Your analyses of the factors (e.g., brand, features of the computer including CPU, price, etc.) considered by customers in their purchase decision.